namje0/namje_shipwright/README.md

 - Colony deed tenants on your ship will have their quests failed when swapping ships.
 This is a limitation from how ships are stored
 - Harvestables (e.g mothtrap) are inconsistent on ship swap and may reset.
 - Dropped items won't be stored on ship swap.
+- Entities such as the Rail Tram are currently not saved on ship swap.